-- 18. The next day, February 8, 2017, Defendant produced 16 pages of records related to complaints of gender discrimination and retaliation made by Sandra Fowler.
+The next day, February 8, 2017, Defendant produced a mere 16 pages of records related to complaints of gender discrimination and retaliation made by Sandra Fowler.
 Sheridan Dec., ¶ 11.
 That production included a gender-based discrimination complaint stamped-received by "Employee Concern" August 17, 2015 (MSA-ATWOOD007222) and related documents, which fell plainly within the time frame for records Defendant claimed in its February 2, 2017 supplemental discovery answer that it agreed to produce, yet did not produce - and in fact objected to producing through the motion to quash.
 Id.
-The Fowler records produced on February 8th also showed that Ms. Fowler signed an EEOC Charge in April 2016, claiming that she was subject to not only gender discrimination, but also retaliation, beginning in August 2013, when Ms. Atwood was still employed at MSA.
-Id. - 19.
-I find that MSA and its counsel waited to produce the EEOC complaint and the other documents until after learning that this Court would not quash the Fowler subpoena.
-Knowing that the Fowler deposition would go forward on February 10, MSA's production of the Fowler EEOC complaint on February 8th was simply a recognition that the document would be provided to plaintiff on the 10th, so production on the 8th would give the illusion of compliance. - 20.
+The Fowler records produced on February 8th also showed that Ms. Fowler signed an EEOC Charge in April 2016, claiming that she was subject not only to gender discrimination, but also retaliation, beginning in August 2013, when Plaintiff Julie Atwood was still employed at MSA.
+Id.

 Ms. Fowler's deposition occurred on Friday, February 10, 2017.
-Sheridan Dec., ¶ 12.
-When the deposition began, Plaintiff's counsel had received none of the documents that Ms. Fowler gave to MSA's counsel to review for attorney-client privilege prior to the deposition.
+Id., ¶ 12.
+When the deposition began, Plaintiff's counsel had received none of the documents Ms. Fowler provided MSA's counsel to review for attorney-client privilege prior to the deposition.
 Id.
 At some point later in the morning, MSA's counsel gave Plaintiff's counsel the first half of the documents, and near 12:00 p.m.
 Plaintiff was given the second half of Ms. Fowler's documents.
 Id.
 There were 293 pages of documents in total that were produced.
 Id.

-24 25 MSA provided Plaintiff only one copy of the documents, which it had Bates-stamped.
+MSA provided Plaintiff only one copy of the documents, which it had Bates-stamped.
 Id.
-As Plaintiff's counsel had not previously seen the documents, he stated for the record:
+As Plaintiff's counsel had not looked at the documents before, he stated for the record: